arminms/one4all/README.md

 - [CUDA, ROCm, oneAPI – All for One or One for All?](https://youtu.be/RYtdiOhrv0Q)

+Updated slides of the above video with more accurate benchmark results are included in the [doc](./doc) folder.

 ## Features
 - Support four target APIs
     - CUDA